ldlinnell/dataviz-project-template-proposal/README.md

 ## Dataset

 The [dataset](https://gist.github.com/ldlinnell/0d00bb3808e2cb97faf8e11c6d0e7ab6) I propose to visualize for my project is the UN data showing intentional homicides and other crimes by either males or females across the globe over certain years.
+This dataset was originally really disorganized, with some countries only reporting certain years and others not, some reporting some crimes and not others, a constant "according to 100,000 of the population" blocking the code from reading crime type and sex/gender.
+I've done a lot of work to go through this dataset and make it legible, including adding latitude and longitude and organizing by country, year, crime type, sex/gender, percentage of crimes.
+This has taken away a lot of time from my actual visualization itself, but overall these edits needed to happen in order to make vizhub able to read my data.

 ## Prototypes